Arabia Steamboat Museum: Preservation

 After the excavation of the Arabia, the next challenge for the partners of River Salvage Inc. was learning to clean and preserve the artifacts.
 During the digging process, organic artifacts had been stabilized in blocks of ice, both in Jerry Mackey's restaurant freezers as well as freezers installed in storage units in caves near the Missouri River.
 In the three months following the dig, larger wooden artifacts, including the stern, paddle wheel, and the lumber for two prefabricated houses found on board, were submerged in an 80-by-20-foot pool specially dug by the team.
 The crew partnered with conservators working on the Mary Rose Trust in Portsmouth, England, and the Canadian Conservation Institute in Ottawa, along with the Historical Resource Conservation Branch of the Canadian Parks Service, to learn freshwater preservation techniques.
 Organic materials like wood and leather are submerged in a food preservative called polyethylene glycol (PEG) and then freeze-dried.
 Preservationists gently remove oxidized material from metal artifacts using metal tools and special erasers.
 Bottled and jarred foods and beverages are injected with nitrogen, an inert gas.
 Shoes, boots, and garments must be restitched since their cotton thread dissolved under water.

-The preservation process is still in progress today at the museum.
+The preservation process is still in progress at the museum.
 It was originally estimated that the preservation of the collection would be completed in 2022.
 Preservation efforts will likely take another 10-12 years, however.